 I define my art practice as performative drawing.
-I explore drawing as a consequence or a residue of a performative process, where the body, gesture, physicality and movement are key factors, and markmaking and traces are a visual expression of movement-based thinking.
-I am interested in challenging boundaries between media.
-Every work is a performance, but also a drawing, a video and an installation.
+I explore drawing as a result of performative processes, where I focuse on the act of drawing and the role that my whole body plays in it.
+Body, gesture, expresiveness, physicality and movement are key factors in my work, and markmaking and traces are a visual expression of movement-based thinking.
+I have deliberately chosen to work exclusively with drawing materials and a black and white aesthetics.
+In this sense, I use drawing to reflect on, and challenge, the very concept of drawing.
+However, I am also interested in challenging boundaries between media.
+Every work is a drawing, but also a performance, a video and an installation.
 All of these media have a fragile and changeable nature in common with the mechanics of my artistic procedures.

 Mediation of space is also an important idea in my practice, wherein concepts such as time, body and space play an important role.
 This interest in space mediation lies on the idea of geography as an artificial construction based on the balance of different hegemonic global powers operating over the individual, and it is materialized in site-specific works where the combination of my performance and the specific features (architecture, history, etc.) of a particular context determine decisively the final appearance of the work.
 In other words, the resulting work is always a combination of the trace of my body performing on the paper and the specific features of a particular space, which also influence the final result.
 Drawing, video and performance are different devices of registration that leave an indexical trace of the spaces I produce with my body.